cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 ################################################################

-Please have a look at www.cryptool.org, and try out the new versions CT2 and JCT.
+Please try out the new versions CT2 and JCT.
+You can find them also at www.cryptool.org.